r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

    38 2.334102359 172.16.27.131 → 192.30.253.113 TCP 54 57964 → 22 [RST] Seq=2642 Win=0 Len=0
 ```

-From capture above seems like github host is reseting the connection after sending packet no. `35`, reset at packet no. `36`.
+From capture above seems like GitHub host is resetting the connection after sending packet no. `35`, reset at packet no. `36`.
 Since this virtual machine's network is [NAT'd](https://kb.vmware.com/s/article/1022264)
 we should capture the interaction from outside the VM, capturing on the host

 ```